johntiger1/us-elections/README.md

 ###PEC###

 Built by neuroscientist and psephologist Sam Wang, PEC is the oldest of the three models and is the only model that is purely poll-based.
 Its procedure is as follows.
 PEC starts by capturing a snapshot of each state's margin of victory with the median of state polls.
 Similarly for a snapshot of national margin victory.
 Likely voter polls are favoured over registered voter polls if a pollster releases both.
-After estimating state margin of victories, it calculates state and presidential win probabilities on Election Day with a random walk starting from the forecast date.
+After estimating state margin of victories, PEC calculates state and presidential win probabilities on Election Day with a random walk starting from the forecast date.

 ###Votamatic###